drufball/yosai/_drafts/seige.md

 But Mamoru pressed a hand against the wall, holding himself back.
 "No, this is a bad idea.
 I'm still not used to the strength Tsukuyomi left inside me.
 I could hurt you."
 Mamoru pulled himself away with visible reluctance.

 Katsumi growled and brought her hands down in frustration.
-"I am not as _fragile_ as you think I am."
+"I am not as fragile as you think I am."

 "I know you're not fragile, Kats.
 But you _are_ injured.
-Accepting one doesn't require the other."
+Acknowledging one doesn't require accepting the other."
 Mamoru clasped his hands behind his head.
 "I already did _this_ to you.
 I'd rather not make it worse."

 There was a long silence as the two regained their composure.